oeed/CraftOS-Standards/CONTRIBUTING.md

 Welcome, fellow developer!
 First off, make yourself familiar with the [tutorial](./Tutorial/GettingStarted.md).
 It's a long read, so enjoy it with some :coffee:.
 If you'd like to create new standards, the tutorial should actually give you all that you'll need to know.
 Thanks for helping us out by standardizing something awesome!

 ### A Note on Licensing
-All standards published here on CraftOS-Standards are licensed under the [GNU Free Documentation License](../LICENSE.md). **This involves all code examples**.
-For the sake of open source software and simplicity alike, your libraries should also be licensed under [similar FOSS licenses](http://choosealicense.com/).
+All standards published here on CraftOS-Standards are licensed under the [GNU Free Documentation License](../LICENSE.md). **This includes all code examples**.
+For the sake of open source software and simplicity alike, libraries for dealing with your standard should also be licensed under [similar FOSS licenses](http://choosealicense.com/).
 After all, licensing official utilities for an open source standard under a closed source license wouldn't make much sense.

 ## Getting Started: Becoming a CraftOS-Standards Contributor